idelfrides/MaisTODOS_wallet_api/README.md

       Content-Type: application/json
     }

 ### 10 | At this point you are able to create customers and products.
 You can do it via django Admin or by performing a POST reques using INSOMNIA as I Do.
+Also, you can use browseble API of django REST framework.

     BY REQUEST ON CUSTOMER: